seanriceaz/seanriceaz.github.io/_posts/2018-05-27-designing-builder-tool-ecosystems.markdown

 ---
 layout: post
-title:  "Deigning builder tool ecosystems in layers"
+title:  "Designing builder tool ecosystems in layers"
 date:   2018-05-27 23:36:00
 categories: user-experience information-architecture
 excerpt: I design tool sets that need to interact with each other within the context of a larger ecosystem of apps.
 Here's a framework for describing the different layers involved.